edsonjaguiar/edsonjaguiar/README.md

 ### About me 📝
 <p>Hi there, I am 18 years old.

-I love to code in Javascript.
-I'll intend to get into a college to study Software Engineer.
-I wanna work as a Fullstack developer. </p>
+I love coding in Javascript.
+I am a student of electronic engineering at UTFPR.
+I want to work as a fullstack programmer. </p>

 - I am currently learning about **React**